Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Using A Cutting Machine For Paper Flowers

 I personally use and HIGHLY recommend Cricut machines.
-Not only can the machine help you make stunning paper blooms, but it opens up a new world of craft possibilities!
+Not only can the machine help you make stunning paper blooms, but it opens up a new world of craft possibilities.

 If you aren’t sure which Cricut machine is a good fit for you, I can help with that too.
-Get a full comparison of the Explore and Maker machines here!
+Get a full comparison of the Explore and Maker machines here.

 Likewise, you can check out other cutting machine brands such as Silhouette, Scan N Cut, etc.